Fast Deep Mixtures of Gaussian Process Experts: Numerical Experiments

 \subsection{Datasets}

-Our experiments range from small to large datasets of varying dimension and complexity.
-First, the motorcycle dataset \cite{silverman1985} consists of $N=133$ measurements with $d=1$.
-Second, the NASA dataset \cite{gramacy2008bayesian} comes from a computer simulator of a NASA rocket booster vehicle with $N=3167$; we focus on modelling the lift force as a function of the speed (mach), the angle of attack (alpha), and the slide-slip angle (beta), i.e. $d=3$.
-Our third experiment is the Higdon function \cite{higdon2002, gramacy2008bayesian}; $N=1000$ data points are generated by $x_i \sim \text{U}[0,20]$ and $y_i \sim \text{N}(f(x_i), 0.1^2)$, with
+Our experiments range from small to large datasets of varying dimensions and complexity and mainly aim to highlight the model's capability to flexibly estimate the conditional density and capture issues such as discontinuity, non-stationarity, heteroscedasticity, and multi-modality that challenge standard GP models.
+First, the Motorcycle dataset \citep{silverman1985} consists of $N=133$ measurements with $d=1$.
+Second, the NASA dataset \citep{gramacy2008bayesian} comes from a computer simulator of a NASA rocket booster vehicle with $N=3167$; we focus on modelling the lift force as a function of the speed (mach), the angle of attack (alpha), and the slide-slip angle (beta), i.e. $d=3$.
+Our third experiment is the Higdon function \citep{higdon2002, gramacy2008bayesian}; $\cX=[0,20]$ and $N=1000$.
+Next, $N=10,000$ points are generated from the Bernholdt function \citep{EtienamLaw}; in this case, $\cX=[-4,10]^2$ and $f(x) = g(x_1)g(x_2)$, where $g(x)$ is the piece-wise smooth function studied in \citep{monterrubio2018posterior}.
+The kin40k dataset \citep{seeger03a} is a popular benchmark for GP regression methods and consists of $N = 40,000$ points that describe the location of a robotic arm as a highly nonlinear function of control input with $d = 8$.